Adrenal Fatigue Weight Gain: How Your Adrenal Glands and Cortisol Levels Affect Your Weight

 Breakfast: As we’ve mentioned in our adrenal fatigue diet article, breakfast is the most important meal of the day.
 Eating a nutritious breakfast within an hour after waking waking will help your metabolism and it will help your body get enough cortisol levels all through your day.

-Lunch: Lunch could be your largest meal of the day that helps to keep your cortisol level in-check.
+Lunch: Lunch could be your largest meal of the day that helps to keep your cortisol level in check.
 Due to other people’s busy schedules, lunch is eaten in a jiffy.
-We recommend that you eat you lunch in a much more relaxed pace, choose a place to eat that will help you relax to help your body’s stress management.
+We recommend that you eat your lunch in a much more relaxed pace, choose a place to eat that will help you relax to help your body’s stress management.

 Foods to Look Out For To Help Reduce Stress On Your Adrenal Glands

-Our food choices, most of the times, are directly connected to how stressed we are.
+Our food choices, most of the time, are directly connected to how stressed we are.
 When facing chronic stress, we tend to go for our “comfort foods”, it could be a cookie, cake, ice cream, coffee or soda.
-These sweet cravings makes perfect sense since its our body’s response to low blood sugar.
+These sweet cravings make perfect sense since it’s our body’s response to low blood sugar.

-But do not be fooled by this, the sudden boost in your energy levels from these foods will be followed by a sudden plunge in energy levels that would make you feel exhausted.
-Simple carbohydrates, mostly found on sugars, stimulates an increase in blood sugar and to counteract this effect.
-Our bodies produces insulin that clears this increased blood sugar levels to proper levels so fast that your body would crash.
-This vicious cycle of spike crash wouldn’t happen if you eat complex carbohydrates.
+But do not be fooled by this, the sudden boost in your energy levels from these foods will be followed by a sudden plunge in energy levels that will make you feel exhausted.
+Simple carbohydrates, mostly found in sugars, stimulate an increase in blood sugar and counteract this effect.
+Our bodies produce insulin that clears this increased blood sugar levels to proper levels so fast that your body would crash.
+This vicious cycle of spikes and crashes wouldn’t happen if you eat complex carbohydrates.
 But keep in mind that too many carbohydrates would still lead to blood sugar imbalance.

 Better Food Choices That Support Your Adrenal Healing

+• Eat High-Quality Protein.
 Protein provides a stabilizing effect on your blood sugar levels.
 This would result in helping you overcome cravings for caffeine and sugars that would lead to the vicious cycle of spike-crash.
-Nuts, beans and other plant proteins are an excellent choice to incorporate to your meals or snacks.
+Nuts, beans, and other plant proteins are an excellent choice to incorporate into your meals or snacks.

+• Gluten-Free Foods.
 Choosing gluten-free foods to balance your adrenals would greatly help your adrenal health especially if you have food sensitivities.
-Gluten-free grains like wild rice, quinoa, “pure” buckwheat are worth a try if you want to introduce yourself to a gluten-free diet.
+Gluten-free grains like wild rice, quinoa, and “pure” buckwheat are worth a try if you want to introduce yourself to a gluten-free diet.

 Everything you ever wanted to know about the adrenal glands